cianleypoldt/zenoa-engine/README.md

 A deterministic, real-time 2D rigid-body physics engine built from scratch in modern C++ as a learning project at the age of 17.

+Zenoa engine spans exactly 1500 lines of code and was built over two months during school.
+Without prior experience in linear algebra or impulse-based physics, I learned many novel mathematical, geometric and physical concepts during the course of development.

 ---

 # Geometrical Models